Fat Bottomed Girls: Reception

 Cash Box said it has "a solid thumping beat, soaring harmonies and sonorous guitar work."
 Record World said that it combines "inventive lyrics and harmonies" with class.

 Live performances

 Queen performed "Fat Bottomed Girls" in concert from 1978 to 1982.
-Since its release, the song has appeared on television and film, and has been covered by a number of artists.
+Since its release, the song has appeared in television and film, and has been covered by a number of artists.

-The song was performed on the setlists of their Queen + Adam Lambert tours in 2012, 2014–2015, 2016 and 2017–2018 as well as 2023 featuring Adam Lambert and at the iHeartRadio Music Festival 2013 as Queen + Adam Lambert featuring Fun.
+The song was performed on the setlists of Queen + Adam Lambert's tours in 2012, 2014–2015, 2016 and 2017–2018, as well as 2023 and at the iHeartRadio Music Festival 2013 as Queen + Adam Lambert featuring Fun.

 Other versions

 Queen's live performances of the song featured a different vocal arrangement from the studio recording.
 In live performances, the lead vocals during the chorus were sung by Freddie Mercury, with two harmony parts, the upper sung by Roger Taylor and the lower by Brian May.
 In the studio version, there is no upper harmony part; the lead vocals on the verses are sung by Mercury, while May sings the lead vocals on the chorus.

 The single version (which can be found on Greatest Hits, but not the 1992 US "Red Cover" version) omits the extended guitar interludes between the verses and fades out before the ending.